 For many divorcing couples, the house, which was once their greatest financial asset, has become their biggest liability.
-A couple who purchased their home at the peak of the housing boom is now saddled with a house that is worth less than what they owe on it.

 So couples are looking for financial advice on divorce and wondering what are the available options for dealing with the marital home?